-- Α. Position Change: A promotion, transfer or demotion during an employee's continuous service. - Promotion: The change of an employee to a higher position В. class and pay level. - C. Career-Ladder Position: One of a group of positions in which an employee may be given successive promotions until he reaches the full performance level.
+- A. Position Change: A promotion, transfer or demotion during an employee's continuous service. - B. Promotion: The change of an employee to a higher position class and pay level. - C. Career-Ladder Position: One of a group of positions in which an employee may be given successive promotions until he reaches the full performance level.
 All employees in positions in a career ladder must be given grade-building experience and training and are promoted to the next higher level as they demonstrate ability to perform in a wholly adequate manner at the next higher level.
-Minimum time-in-grade requirements, where established, must be observed in making career ladder promotions. - D. Current Competition: The selection process in which candidates compete with each other for a specific promotional vacancy. - Ε. Highly Qualified Candidates: Those eligible candidates whose experience, training, and potential substantially exceed the qualification standard for the position to a degree that they are likely to perform in a superior manner. - F. Best Qualified Candidates: Those eligible candidates who rank at the top when compared with the other eligible candidates for a promotion within a general group, i.e., gualified or highly qualified.
+Minimum time-ingrade requirements, where established, must be observed in making career ladder promotions. - D. Current Competition: The selection process in which candidates compete with each other for a specific promotional vacancy. - E. Highly Qualified Candidates: Those eligible candidates whose experience, training, and potential substantially exceed the qualification standard for the position to a degree that they are likely to perform in a superior manner. - F. Best Qualified Candidates: Those eligible candidates who rank at the top when compared with the other eligible candidates for a promotion within a general group, i.e., qualified or highly qualified.

-Position with Known Promotion Potential: Amountain which is to be filled below the specified performance level for the These may be trainee and understudy positions, position. career ladder positions, and positions filled one or more levels below the established level.
+G. Position With Known Promotion Potential: A position which is to be filled below the specified performance level for the position.
+These may be trainee and understudy positions, career ladder positions, and positions filled one or more levels below the established level.

-111.C3 SCOPE AND COVERAGE.
+III.C3 SCOPE AND COVERAGE.